litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-pod-delete.md

 ## Details

-- Causes graceful pod failure of an ChaosToolKit replicas bases on provided namespace and Label with endpoint
+- Causes graceful pod failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
 - Tests deployment sanity check with Steady state hypothesis pre and post pod failures
 - Service resolution will failed if Application replicas are not present.